 - Winner of ProIMAGE Contest 2012 (NT-MDT) for the image of collagen fibres using atomic force microscopy.

 - Placement in the prestigious Scottish Crucible 2009 program, funded for 30 leading young researchers in all fields from across Scotland.

 - Awarded a Marie Curie Intra European Fellowship (2006) to conduct research at University College London.
 This was the most highly sought after fellowship program offered by the EU’s FP7.

 - Class I Principal Award for Scientific Team (2007), awarded by the Senate of the Silesian University of Technology for scientific research excellence.

 - Kicking, scorching and cooling cells to guide their fate – understanding effects of vibrations and temperatures on a single cell responses using novel micorfuidic devices; Chrzanowski W; Australian Academy of Science/Scientific Visits to Japan.

 - Scientific Visits to Japan - JSPS Invitation Fellowships (Short-term); Chrzanowski W; Australian Academy of Science/Japan Society for the Promotion of Science Fellowships.

-- Engineering of Carriers for Targeted, Regulated and Externally Triggered Drug Delivery; Chrzanowski W; DVC Research/Bridging Support Grant.
+- Externally activated drug eluting implants/devices; Chrzanowski W; DVC Research/Bridging Support Grant.

 - Clean Technologies for the synthesis and purification of a biohybrid and biodegradable polymer; Chrzanowski W, Dehghani F; BlueScope Steel - Lysaght Technology/Project Support.